nestordemeure/impersonator/docs/inner workings.md

 #### Free mode

-Once the text chunks have been generated, the following prompt (containing the recent history of the chat as well as the chunks) is generated and send to a language model:
+Once the text chunks have been generated, the following prompt (containing the recent history of the chat as well as the chunks split depending on whether they have been written by or about the persona) is generated and sent to a language model:

 ```
 You are {name} and are answering questions.
-You are given the following extracts of texts you have written and the latest messages in the conversation.
+You are given the following extracts of texts that have been written by you or about you and the latest messages in the conversation.
 Provide a conversational answer.
 Stay close to the style and voice of your texts.

-EXTRACTS:
-{extracts}
+{sources}

 CHAT:
 {chat_history}